MariBerry/crem-ml/README.md

   of compound.
 For 2D models, e.g. models built on fingerprints use False.
 + replacement_database - path to database with interchangeable fragments.
-  NOTE: If invalid database is supplied, no compounds will be generated, and next steps can result in errors.
+  NOTE: If invalid database is supplied, no compounds will be generated, and next steps can result in errors (without warning).
 + number_of_worst_fragments - number of fragments with the
   worst contribution in any given compound  at each generation to consider as  candidates for replacements.
 Fragments will be selected with the following procedure: (1) for each property: normalize contribution using sigmoid-like function.